 What to do after installing a new hard drive?
 After replacing the laptop hard drive, you should install a new operating system on the new disk.
 The following is how to install Windows after replacing hard drive.

 Step 1: Plug the created USB drive or CD/DVD disc to your laptop and press a specific key to enter the BIOS menu.
 Then, change the boot order to run the laptop from the medium.
-This post - How to Enter BIOS Windows 10/8/7 (HP/Asus/Dell/Lenovo, any PC) is helpful to you.
+This post - [5 Ways] How to Get Into BIOS on Windows 11 on Restart is helpful to you.

 Step 2: Select the language, time, currency format and keyboard.